nuta/operating-system-in-1000-lines/website/en/16-file-system.md

 01000443: 't' '\x00' 'w' 'r' 'i' 't' 'e' 'f'
 ```

-If the page table settings are incorrect, the `x` command will display an error.
-Here, we can see that the page table is correctly configured, and the pointer is indeed pointing to the string "hello.txt".
+If the page table settings are incorrect, the `x` command will display an error or contents in other pages.
+Here, we can see that the page table is correctly configured, and the pointer is indeed pointing to the string `"hello.txt"`.

-To give away the answer, the cause is that the `SUM` bit in the `sstatus` register is not set.
+In that case, what could be the cause of the page fault?
+The answer is:  `SUM` bit in `sstatus` CSR is not set.

-## Accessing User Pointers
+## Accessing user pointers

-In RISC-V, the behavior of S-Mode (kernel) can be modified using the `sstatus` register.
-One of its features is the **SUM (permit Supervisor User Memory access) bit**.
-When this bit is not set, S-Mode programs (kernel) cannot access U-Mode (user) pages.
+In RISC-V, the behavior of S-Mode (kernel) can be configured through  `sstatus` CSR, including **SUM (permit Supervisor User Memory access) bit**.
+When SUM is not set, S-Mode programs (i.e. kernel) cannot access U-Mode (user) pages.

 > [!TIP]
 >
-> This is a kind of safety measure to prevent unintended references to user memory areas.
+> This is a safety measure to prevent unintended references to user memory areas.
-> Incidentally, Intel CPUs also have this implemented under the name "SMAP (Supervisor Mode Access Prevention)".
+> Incidentally, Intel CPUs also have the same feature named "SMAP (Supervisor Mode Access Prevention).

-Let's define the position of the `SUM` bit as follows:
+Define the position of the `SUM` bit as follows:

 ```c:kernel.h
 #define SSTATUS_SUM  (1 << 18)
 ```

-All that remains is to set the `SUM` bit in the `sstatus` register when entering user space, and the fix is complete:
+All we need to do is to set the `SUM` bit when entering user space:

 ```c:kernel.c {8}
 __attribute__((naked)) void user_entry(void) {